 This recipe for Easy Prawn & Chorizo Cheat’s Paella was the second recipe I have posted on my blog back in March 2017!
 I have meant to update the post and photos for a while now and despite me cooking it for us on regular basis I have not managed it until now!
-I hope you’ll find it as appealing and easy as I do and it will become one of your favourite midweek dinners too!
+Now that I’ve finally done it, I hope you’ll find it as appealing and easy as I do and it will become one of your favourite midweek dinners too!

 I do love Spanish food and paella must be one of my very favourite dishes!
 It is also my favourite dish for entertaining as it has got a wow factor and everybody loves it!
 When I make “proper” paella as opposed to this quick cheat’s version, I use not only chorizo and prawns but also the entire chicken (portioned), perhaps some other seafood and of course saffron!
 I do love the rich flavour and the colour it gives to the rice.
 As delicious as it is, it does require a bit of time and attention.
 This simplified version is much quicker, cheaper and definitely less faffy yet still delivers on flavour!

 Note on ingredients and how to bulk up this paella with veggies!

 Chorizo is definitely one of the staple ingredients in my kitchen.
 If you open my fridge at any given time, even when it’s pretty bare (just before weekly shop), you will always be able to spot some chorizo.
 It might only be half the ring but it will be there lol.
 Same goes for smoked paprika* and cinnamon as far as spices go (I do have vast quantities of these two).
 I’m digressing a bit now lol.